Jaden Hossler: 2020–2023: Shift to music, "La Di Die", and Tell Me About Tomorrow

 On June 4, 2021, Hossler announced the track listing and release date for Tell Me About Tomorrow and released the fifth single from the album, "Think About Me".
 The album contains 18 songs and features guest appearances from Machine Gun Kelly and Iann Dior with production from Travis Barker.
 The album was released alongside the single "Wanna Be", a collaboration with Machine Gun Kelly.
 Hossler made his live concert debut at the Roxy Theatre in West Hollywood later that month.

 In August 2021, Hossler performed "Think About Me" as part of MTV's Push series and was nominated for Push Performance of the Year at the 2021 MTV Video Music Awards.
 Around the same time, Hossler was an opening act on Machine Gun Kelly's "Tickets to My Downfall" Tour, which started in fall 2021 and also headlined his own "Tell Me About Tomorrow" tour which began at the same time.

 On June 28, 2022, Hossler released the singles "Beautiful Boy" and "Even in the Dark" in memory of his friend Cooper Noriega, who died on June 9, 2022.
 The songs were released on what would have been Noriega's 20th birthday and were co-written by Barker, Aldae, Nick Long, and Liza Owen.

 On November 11, 2022, Hossler released a new single "Sober" which was produced by Barker.
+The following month, Hossler announced his second tour as headliner, the I Hope This Never Ends tour.

+Throughout the first half of 2023, Hossler released the singles "Freak" with Beauty School Dropout, "Friends with Benefits", "FUMD" with Amelia Moore, and "Elevated Heartbreak".

+2023–present: Temporary name change and What the Hell

+In June 2023, ahead of the release of "Elevated Heartbreak", Hossler announced he would be taking a break from music for mental health reasons.
+While the single would not be delayed, he stated that he needed to take time to seek mental health treatment and rest.
+The following month, he returned to social media to announce that he was considering dropping the stage name Jxdn and instead going by his real name.
+Hossler later revealed that he was in rehab during that time, handling his anxiety and mental health issues and achieving sobriety.

+In September 2023, Hossler announced "Chrome Hearted", his first song to be released under his real name.
+The single was released on October 6, 2023, and Hossler announced that it would mark his shift from primarily making pop-punk music to making pop music.
+Hossler also made his directorial debut, co-directing the music video for the song, citing his newfound sobriety for giving him the inspiration to do so.

+This change did not last long.
+Returning to rock, the Jxdn name also came back and he released his second album When The Music Stops on June 28, 2024.